Black and White

 SUMmary

-Consultant and author Christine Haskell helps organizations understand the human skills needed for effective Data Skills are the critical lever enabling the social circuitry of organizations.
+Scholar-Practitioner and author Christine Haskell helps organizations understand the human skills needed for effective Data Skills, the critical lever that enables the social circuitry of organizations.

 Location: